-Each step up the Old Man of Storr gives you a new view.
-The angle changes, fresh shapes appear in the rock, and the land seems to change as you climb.
-This is not just another hike on the Isle of Skye.
-It is the one that shows why so many people travel far to see it.
+Each step up the Old Man of Storr gave me a new view when I first hiked it.
+The angle changes, fresh shapes appear in the rock, and the land seems to shift as you climb.
+This isn’t just another hike on the Isle of Skye.
+It’s the one that shows why so many people travel far to see it.

 What Is the Old Man of Storr?

-The Old Man of Storr is a 160-foot rock pinnacle sticking straight out of the ground on the Isle of Skye.
-It’s part of the Trotternish Ridge, created 60 million years ago when hot volcanic lava caused a massive landslip.
+The Old Man of Storr is a 160-foot rock pinnacle on the Isle of Skye, part of the Trotternish Ridge created 60 million years ago by volcanic lava causing a massive landslip.

-The collapse left behind this giant thumb-shaped rock and dozens of other stunning basalt formations that dominate Scotland’s northeastern landscape.
+The collapse left this giant thumb-shaped rock and stunning basalt formations.

-The Old Man sits just off the A855 Portree to Uig road.
-You can reach it from Portree in 14 minutes by car, covering 6.8 miles north.
-From Uig, the drive takes 58 minutes over 27 miles.
+The Old Man sits off the A855 Portree to Uig road, reachable from Portree in 14 minutes by car (6.8 miles north).

-Staying in Portree and starting your hike early is your best strategy.
-Public transport exists through the 57A and 57C Stagecoach buses, but they’re infrequent and unreliable.
-If you don’t have a car, check the bus schedule carefully before making plans.
+Staying in Portree and starting early is your best strategy.
+Public transport exists through Stagecoach buses but is infrequent and unreliable.

 Old Man of Storr Trail Overview